HKUST-OCTAD-LAB/AirTrafficSim/docs/source/development/client.md

 # Client development

+AirTrafficSim's web-based client is written with javascript using [React.js](https://reactjs.org/) framework.
+The UI componenets are created using [Ionic React](https://ionicframework.com/docs/react) library.
+The 3D globe and air traffic visualization is powered by [Cesium.js](https://cesium.com/) library and [Resium](https://resium.reearth.io/) while the graph is plotted using [Plotly.js](https://plotly.com/javascript/) library.
+The communication are handled with [Socket.IO](https://socket.io/) library.

 ## Installation

 If you want to contribute to the development of the client UI, please install [Nodejs](https://nodejs.org/en/) into the environment.
 You may also use your own nodejs install.
 Then, please also install [Yarn](https://classic.yarnpkg.com/en/) a package manager for Node.js.